 In 1999, bull trout were listed as threatened under the Endangered Species Act, primarily due to loss of habitat, non-native species, and climate change.
 In 2010, the U.S. Fish and Wildlife Service designated 9,000 miles of Idaho’s rivers and streams as bull trout “critical habitat.”

 Because bull trout require cold, clear streams, they area good indicator for ecosystem health.
 By ensuring that bull trout can persist, we can protect healthy streams for other fish and aquatic species like salmon, steelhead and other trout species.

-ICL works continuously to closely monitor mining proposals and other forest activities to ensure that water quality and bull trout habitat are protected.
+ICL works continuously to closely monitor mining and other land management activities on our public lands to ensure that water quality and bull trout habitat are protected and restored.

 Climate change is having an impact on bull trout and other fish species that rely on cold water.
 As a result of warming temperatures, coupled with changes in precipitation, many rivers and streams no longer provide the conditions that bull trout need to thrive.
 Working with partners, we utilize various tools to identify and prioritize conservation efforts to ensure that future generations of Idahoans can experience and enjoy Idaho’s native species.